Public Consultations to date:

 All submissions should be clearly and concisely written, and should provide a reasoned explanation for any proposed revisions.
 Where feasible, parties should identify the specific section on which they are commenting and explain the basis for their proposals.

-Interested parties are invited to submit their views on the Consultation Paper via email to email@example.com by 5 June 2013 (5pm) with the email header “Public Consultation on Proposed Business Operation of the DNC Registry”.
+The deadline for the public consultation has been extended.
+Interested parties may submit their Consultation Paper to email@example.com by 14 June 2013 (5pm) with the email header “Public Consultation on Proposed Business Operation of the DNC Registry”.